GeekLord04/GeekLord04/README.md

 ## 🚀 Here's more about me:
 - 😄 Pronouns - he/him
-- 👨🏽‍💻 A student and an Android developer
+- 👨🏽‍💻 A CSE Graduate and an Android Developer
 - 🌱 Still struggling with functions :(
 - 👽 Also feeding on memes
 - 🎼 Send me more Indie songs